damienld22/generate-projects/README.md

 ## Introduction

-Generate projects from saved templates
+Generate projects from saved templates.
+No documentation / No tests because it's a simple tool only for me.
+It can be improved later.

 ## TODO list

 -   [x] Add logger
--   [ ] Add documentation
--   [ ] Add the delete a template feature
+-   [x] Add the delete a template feature
--   [ ] External configuration workspaces
 -   [x] Interactive CLI for save